aignise/Recipes-API/README.md

 This is a Flask web application that allows users to search for recipes using the Food Recipes with Images API and generate recipe recommendations with the help of OpenAI's GPT-3 model.

+# Search Recipes Function

+This Python function `search_recipes` utilizes the RapidAPI to search for recipes based on the provided query.

+## Parameters

+- `query`: The search query for recipes.

+## Returns

+The function returns JSON data containing information about the recipes matching the query.

+# Extract Recipe Information Function

+This Python function `extract_recipe_info` extracts relevant information from a recipe JSON object, including title, ingredients, image URL, and instructions URL.

+## Parameters

+- `recipe`: A dictionary containing information about a recipe.

+## Returns

+The function returns a tuple containing the extracted recipe information.

+# Main Program

+This Python script `main.py` interacts with the user to provide recipe assistance or general assistance using the `search_recipes` and `extract_recipe_info` functions.

+## Steps to Run

+1. Set up a virtual environment and install the required dependencies (`dotenv`, `requests`).
+2. Obtain API keys for RapidAPI and OpenAI, and set them in the `.env` file.
+3. Execute the `main.py` script.
+4. Choose the type of assistance required (recipe or general) and follow the prompts.
+5. The script will provide recipe information or respond to general queries accordingly.
+6. Optionally, the user can request further assistance or choose to exit.

 ## Prerequisites

 Before running the application, make sure you have Python installed on your system.
 You'll also need to install the required dependencies listed in the `requirements.txt` file.